shelto-j1/lab5_group2/post.md

 <img src="./assets/circuit.png" />

 ## Testing
-Inorder to test the circuit we had to have the x input certain streams to see if the output of the circuit was correct.
+In order to test the circuit we had to have the x input certain streams to see if the output of the circuit was correct.
 If you remeber, the circuit is supposed to out put a 1 if the stream ends in 00, and it's supposed to output a 0 for anything else.
 We tested multiple inputs of x to ensure that the output was correct.
 See the video below for a demostration.